Hi-Media/reST-test/doc/Chap1-APIOverview.rst

 Chapter 1 - API Overview
 ==========================

-The :term:`API` is based on REST principles; thus it is very easy to write and test applications.
+The:term:`API`is based on REST principles; thus it is very easy to write and test applications.
+:term:`XML`

 How to access the API :